gregsadetsky/blog/_posts/2026-07-26-doing-okayish-with-ai-at-the-ai-proof-competition.md

 (sorry)

 I just kept being wildly swung across the useful/careless gradient that AIs are - one minute, llms from different companies (agy/codex/fable) were all concocting a plan, researching past/existing algorithms around 2d placement of code.
 It felt productive?
 It did also feel like the optimizers it ended up building were somehow based on this research?
-But it also kept forgetting (everything) and had no one but me to bring it back. "hey remember that other strategy though?" "why are you working on this?", etc. - for hours.
+But it also kept forgetting (everything) and had no one but me to bring them back. "hey remember that other strategy though?" "why are you working on this?", etc. - for hours.

 ---